 - The exam is multiple choice, with only four answers per question, and no penalty for guessing.

 - The passing score is only 74%.
 And you can re-take the exam as many times as necessary.

 - You only have to do it once in a lifetime – there are no continuing education or re-testing requirements.

 - And most importantly, they tell us all of the possible questions in advance!

 Of course OHKYIN offers excellent classes for those desiring to upgrade, but many people fail to take advantage of them.
 Maybe you are too busy to take an entire night for a class each week, or you are uncomfortable in a classroom situation, or you prefer a slower and less intense approach than weekly classes, or you just didn’t realize until now how close the General is to full amateur privileges and how worthwhile it is to pursue, or you have test-taking anxiety.

-This column is not just for Techs, though.
+This study guide is not just for Techs, though.
 All of us who hold General and above licenses can benefit from refreshing our knowledge.
-If there is interest, this will be a continuing series until the entire volume of General exam material has been covered.
+This question/answer guide covers the General Exam current until June 30, 2023.
 Steve AA8SW